 “Beggin” was composed by Bob Gaudio and Peggy Farina, recorded by The Four Seasons with Frankie Valli as a lead singer, and reached number 16 on the Billboard Hot 100.
 “Beggin” has many different covers, and Shocking Blue sang one of the most famous versions in 1974.
 Sometimes Shocking Blue’s version is taken for the original.

 Release date: 2007 (in Norway), 2008 (in Europe)

-The cover song of “Beggin” by a Norwegian duo Madcon achieved 9 times platinum in Norway, became a number-one hit in French and Portuguese charts, and reached number two in the Billboard Hot 100.
+The cover song “Beggin” by a Norwegian duo Madcon achieved 9 times platinum in Norway, became a number-one hit in French and Portuguese charts, and reached number two on the Billboard Hot 100.
 The singe spent 12 weeks at number one in Norway that made it one of the biggest hits of all times in Norway.